hyperlane-dev/hyperlane-ai/dataset/dataset.md

     ///
     /// This method implements the core parsing logic for the FromStream macro attribute.
     /// It handles three possible parameter configurations:
     /// 1.
-Single parameter: interpreted as buffer size if integer literal, otherwise as variable name
+Single parameter: interpreted as request config if integer literal, otherwise as variable name
     /// 2.
-Two parameters: first as buffer size, second as variable name (order independent)
+Two parameters: first as request config, second as variable name (order independent)
     /// 3.
 No parameters: results in an error
     ///
     /// The method performs comprehensive validation of the input syntax and semantics,